-More lines or more months?
-Mint Mobile vs AT&T Prepaid
+Mint Mobile vs. AT&T Prepaid: Which carrier should you use?

 |International

-Mint Plans
+Mint Mobile vs. AT&T Prepaid: Mint Mobile's Plans

 With Mint Mobile, you save money by buying data in bulk.
 Your savings increase with longer service terms.
-If you don't feel comfortable making that jump right off the bat, you can start off with a three month plan and renew it for 12 months to keep your introductory price even longer.
+If you don't feel comfortable making that jump right off the bat, you can start with a three-month plan and renew it for 12 months to keep your introductory rate intact.

+Each plan has a promotion that gives you the first three months for the same monthly rate as if you bought the whole year.
+This is great if you're unsure if Mint Mobile is the right fit for you, and if the 7-day guarantee isn't enough.

-Right now there is a promotion at Mint Mobile that brings the price of the 8GB and 12GB plans down to the same $15 per month as the 3GB plan when you buy three months.
-That's $45 upfront.
-You'll need to pay attention though because after your three months end, your price will return to standard rates.
+You'll need to pay attention, though.
+After your initial three months end, your price will return to standard rates.
+Luckily, Mint Mobile will send you a message to let you know about your renewal options when the time comes.

 |3 months